code-distortion/adapt/README.md

      * NOTE: It's important that these dumps don't contain output from seeders
      * if those seeders are to be run by Adapt as needed afterwards.
      *
-     * NOTE: pre_migration_imports aren't available for sqlite :memory:
+     * NOTE: pre_migration_imports aren't available for SQLite :memory:
      * databases.
      *
      * @var array<string, string>|array<string, string[]>